 Discover the cultural history of technology at the Deutsches Technikmuseum.

 Visit the Memorial to the Murdered Jews of Europe, a disorienting Holocaust memorial made up of 2711 concrete slabs in wave-like, undulating formations.

 Photo opportunity at the iconic Brandenburg Gate before a visit to the Reichstag Building - its enormous glass dome and spiral walkway are an engineering feat!

 Take a look behind the scenes at the BMW plant and watch how their impressive cars and motorbikes are produced.

 Be inspired by the collection of avant-garde paintings, drawings, sculptures, models and more at the Bauhaus Archive.

 Flight back to the UK.

-If this sample itinerary isn't quite what you were looking for, just Request a Quote and we'll be happy to help you plan your ideal trip!
+If this Berlin Design and Technology itinerary isn't quite what you were looking for, just Request a Quote and we'll be happy to help you plan your ideal trip!